63 – Anauel

 Store up beauty in your heart, the gold of spirit treasure up: and the Gods receive your earnest prayer, and grant increase; yea, with great patience they tend and water you against the day of reward.
 And on that day when the vaults of the earth are opened up, you shall see the poverty of those who wasted what was given them; and in the reckoning of heaven shall the good steward receive their reward.
 For the Gods give each moment their support to every being, even the least: but who will make use of what is given, and increase their gifts, and be generous in their good fortune, that they increase the substance of their birthright?

-_For in giving your treasure into the keeping of the Lord, more shall be added: but if as a miser you lock away your beauty and hide your grief, then how shall they reward you, who receiveth as a child, prodigal and without thanks?
+For in giving your treasure into the keeping of the Lord, more shall be added: But if as a miser you lock away your beauty and hide your grief, then how shall they reward you, who receiveth as a child, prodigal and without thanks?
 I have shown you beauty as a seed, and grief as a field; sow and reap.
 Give beauty into sorrow, and your harvests will be rejoicing with those who partake through you of abundance.
 Thus shall you treasure up all things, and squander not your inheritance.
-For the storehouse of the Lady is in the hearts of their people, and they enrich the joy of those that serve them._
+For the storehouse of the Lady is in the hearts of their people, and they enrich the joy of those that serve them.

 Leave a Reply